 - Create a tabular file as a text (.txt) document or use another supported format (see the note above).
 Alternately, download the sample file to edit.

-- Enter a heading for Participant IDs.
-If not defined, the heading will be ParticipantID.
+- Include a column for Participant IDs.
+If not configured differently, the heading must be ParticipantID.

 - Enter Participant IDs.